stvnprkns/Handbook/UX Department.md

 # UX Department
-We make a software product that is easy to use and enables everyone to contribute.
-We are building GitLab for a diverse, global community.
-To achieve this vision we need to understand the communities' behaviors, needs, and motivations.
+We create intuitive, delightful and beauitufl software for a myriad of clients.
+We build products for for both our clients, and also their end users.

-The UX Department works cross-functionally internally and with community contributors to meet these goals.
-We believe in iterative improvements and value aggressive change.
-We may get some things wrong but will quickly strive to make them right.
-We have a long way to go, which is why we are taking significant steps.
+The UX Department works cross-functionally internally and with the Development, Product, and Biz Dev departments to meet these goals.
+We are the experts in our field, clients hire us to build what they need and we use our unique skills and perspectives to make that product the absolute best.

 ## UX Vision

-#### Principles
+### Principles
-Kunai should be productive, minimal, and human.
-We want to design the most complete, most uncomplicated but adaptable DevOps process that allows people to focus on being the best at their job.

-#### Productive
-Yielding favorable or useful results; constructive: a productive suggestion.
+Kunai's focus is on financial technology companies these products can sometimes seem cold, and transactional.
+It is our job to make these products personal, emotional, and human, while maintaining a high-level of design and visualization.

+#### Everyone is a Designer
+_Self-aware.
+Emotional, yet rational.
+Understandable and helpful._

+Design is another word for problem-solving.
+We all have different perspectives whether it's understanding psychology, user behavior, product architecture, business methods, client expectations, etc. Therefore everyone at Kunai has valueable opinions on possible solutions, and as designers, we are the leaders to help them express those.

 **User Experience is part of everything we do.**

-The default assumption is that user experience is part of every issue.
+User experience is in every stage of the product from SOW to final development.

-**Everyone at the company understands the role of UX and everyone contributes to the user experience.**
+**Everyone at Kunai has a say in the experience.**

-- Encourage Product Managers, Engineers, and the Community to contribute wireframes, low-fidelity designs, and prototypes.
+- We encourage everyone (Product Managers, Engineers, etc.) to contribute thoughts ideas, and sketches for solutions.
 Everyone is a designer.
-- Designers involve Product Managers, Engineers, and the Community in problem discovery and definition.
+- Designers involve Product Managers and Engineers in problem discovery and definition.
-- Designers, Product Managers, and Engineers are involved in UX research, backing solutions with data.
+- Designers, Product Managers, and Engineers are involved in UX research, and backing solutions with data.

 **Our solutions make users feel confident and efficient.**

 - Use the simplest most boring solution for a problem.
+- Maintain proven best practices.
 - Understand the user's goals and circumstances.
-- Respect the importance of their work, and avoid gimicky details.
+- Respect the importance of their work, and avoid gimicky design.
 - Users receive sufficient feedback and direction to achieve their goals.
 - Design holistic experiences and flows.

-#### Minimal
+#### Reduce, Reuse, Recycle
-_ Simplicity driving maximum effect. _
+_Simplicity and modulatrity drive maximum efficency._

-**Design is about iteration, let’s continuously iterate on our processes.**
+**Design is about iteration, we continuously iterate on our processes.**

 - Aggressively break down issues into the smallest effort that gets results.
 - The design system will never be finished; it should always be evolving.
-- Whenever possible, start in low-fidelity (wireframes, greyscale, etc.) to make sure we get it right before we go any further.
+- Always, start in low-fidelity (sketches, wireframes, greyscale, etc.) to make sure we get it right before we go any further.
+- Reuse components, buttons, type-styles, layout skeletons, form-fields, etc. to save effort and time for the deeper design thinking.

 **Minimize distractions and clutter so users can focus.**